SWDE installation requirements

 At times, SWDE may not be able to encrypt the drive successfully.
 This could be due to an operating system incompatibility, or other reasons.
 If this occurs, you can encrypt the computer manually, then run this tool to escrow the recovery key outside of SWDE.

-Note: On OSX, SWDE Encryption might fail with an error message saying that an encryption certificate was found that must be removed before FileVault2 can be enabled.
+Note: On a Mac, SWDE Encryption might fail with an error message saying that an encryption certificate was found that must be removed before FileVault2 can be enabled.
 This indicates that SWDE has found either FileVaultMaster.keychain or FileVaultMaster.cer in /Library/Keychains.
 If either of those files exists, delete them and try again.

 There has been at least one report of the error appearing and neither file existed in /Library/Keychains.
 If this happens, try installing FileVault manually and running the Mac recovery key generation program.

 This tool helps support staff identify and fix problems that can cause a computer to become dubious.
 See the Compliance Checker page to download the installers.